 “I wish I’d done this years ago.”

 We hear this all the time.
 It’s the feeling you get when you suddenly realize you’d been limiting your independence simply by sticking with your old ways.
-You’ve never needed an extra hand before, so why now?
-And then when you finally get it, you wonder what took you so long.
-Because now you can get back to what really matters, without the little things getting in the way.
+You’ve never needed a caregiver or even an extra hand before, so why now?
+And then when you finally take the step, you wonder what took you so long…because now you can get back to what really matters, without the little things getting in the way.

-You’ve got questions.
-It’s confusing.
-That’s why we created this guide in the first place: to make it all just a little easier to digest.
+Want to know more about the difference between retirement living and long term care, or how much they cost?
+We’ve got you covered.
+That’s why we created this guide in the first place: to make it all just a little easier to plan.
 The next chapter is about understanding the various senior living options, helping you think through which might be best for you.